DanielNikkari/agentify/DIARY.md

 `10.10.2025`: Recreated the logo for agentify to better align with the brand.
 Setting up Tailwind for the frontend.

 `11.10.2025`: Improvements for the login page and added terms & conditions for agentify that every user has to agree with.
 I added components for auth buttons, close button, sliding alert messages, and terms & conditions modal.
 Moreover, I added registration page for the users that want to sign up using their email.

+`18.10.2025`: Added Agent Cards for reprsenting each Agent that the user has created.